 The Port Towns and Urban Cultures group is dedicated to furthering our understanding of the social and cultural contexts of ports across the globe from the early modern period.
 It recognizes the importance of ports as liminal places where marine and urban spaces converge, producing a unique site of socio-cultural exchange that reinforced and challenged identities, perceptions and boundaries.
 Established in 2010 by leading members of the History team at the University of Portsmouth, the group comprises a team of academics from a range of socio-cultural disciplines, an international array of contributors and collaborators and a number of PhD researchers.
 It is intended that the project will produce an output that will have a significant impact on both academic audiences and the wider general public.

 PTUC’s core objective is to explore the liminal societies at the intersection between maritime and urban cultures.
 PTUC has forged a strong European network of academics and in this next phase aims to further establish its reputation beyond Europe.
 The key activities within the next year such as applying for an AHRC networking grant and continuing to develop an academic journal, an annual conference together with a greater spread of members researching, publishing and applying for grants are designed to take the research group to the next level.

-The research group is based in the Milldam Campus in the School of Area Studies, History, Politics and Literature.
+The research group is based in the Milldam Campus in the School of Area Studies, Sociology, History, Politics and Literature.